kyverno/policy-reporter-docs/content/en/core/06-targets.md

 category: 'Policy Reporter'
 ---

-Policy Reporter supports different targets to send new PolicyReport Results too.
-This makes it possible to create a log or get notified as soon as a new validation Result was detected.
+Policy Reporter supports different targets to send new PolicyReport results.
+This makes it possible to create a log or get notified as soon as a new validation result is detected.
 The set of supported tools are based on personal needs and user requests.
 Feel free to create an issue or pull request if you want support for a new target.

 ## Target Configurations

 Each Target has similar configuration values.
-Required is always a valid and accessable __host__ or __webhook__ configuration to be able to send the events.
+Required is always a valid and accessible __host__ or __webhook__ configuration to be able to send the events.

 Possible filters for events currently are:

-* __minimumPriority__: Only events with the given priority or higher are sent, by default each priority is sent.
+* __minimumPriority__: Only events with the given priority or higher are sent.
+By default each priority is sent.
 See [priority mapping](/core/08-priority-mapping) for details.
-* __sources__: Sent only Results of the configured sources, by default Results from all sources are sent.
+* __sources__: Send only results of the configured sources.
+By default results from all sources are sent.
-* __skipExistingOnStartup__: On startup Policy Reporter registers all existing Results in the cluster.
-By default this Results are ignored.
-If you also want to sent them to your target you can set this option to *false*.
+* __skipExistingOnStartup__: On startup, Policy Reporter registers all existing results in the cluster.
+By default these results are ignored.
+If you also want to send them to your target, you can set this option to *false*.

 ## Grafana Loki

-Policy Reporter can send Results directly to Grafana Loki without the need of Promtail.
-Each Result includes all available information as labels as well as a *source* label with *policy-reporter* as value.
-To query all messages from Policy Reporter just use `{source="policy-reporter"}` as Query.
+Policy Reporter can send results directly to Grafana Loki without the need of Promtail.
+Each result includes all available information as labels as well as a `source` label with `policy-reporter` as value.
+To query all messages from Policy Reporter, use `{source="policy-reporter"}` as the query.

 ### Example

-The minimal configuration for Grafana Loki requires a valid and accessable host.
+The minimal configuration for Grafana Loki requires a valid and accessible host.

 ```yaml
 loki: